-New Jersey's August 31, 1998 submittal contains an enforceable commitment to perform a mid course review.
-If the state submits such a revision, it must be accompanied by a commitment to revise the SIP and motor vehicle emissions budget 1 year after MOBILE6 is issued (if the commitment has not already been submitted).
+5 If the State submits such a revision, it must be accompanied by a commitment to revise the SIP and motor vehicle emissions budget 1 year after MOBILE6 is issued (if the commitment has not already been submitted).

-E. What Are the Relevant Policy and Guidance Documents?
+A. What Are Some Significant Policy and Guidance Documents?

 This proposal has cited several policy and guidance memoranda.
 The EPA has also developed several technical documents related to the rulemaking action in this proposal.
 Some of the documents have been referenced above.
-The documents and their location on EPA's web site are listed below; these documents will also be placed in the docket for this proposal action.
+Some other documents and their location on EPA's web site are listed below; these documents will also be placed in the docket for this proposal action.